Modern Slavery Act Statement

 This statement is made by Virgin Healthcare Holdings Limited whose ultimate parent company is Virgin Group Holdings Limited (a company incorporated in the British Virgin Islands which is wholly owned by Sir Richard Branson).

-This statement is made in relation to the Virgin Care Group’s supply chain and on behalf of Virgin Care Limited and Virgin Care Services Limited (“The Virgin Care Group”).
+This statement is made in relation to the Virgin Care Group’s supply chain and on behalf of Virgin Care Limited, Virgin Care Services Limited and VH Doctors Limited (“The Virgin Care Group”).

-The Virgin Care Group provides more than 400 frontline health and social care services, predominantly on behalf of the National Health Service and on behalf of Local Authorities across the country.
+The Virgin Care Group provides more than 400 frontline health and social care services, partnering with the National Health Service and local authorities across England.
 The organisation employs approximately 7,000 people.

 Our supply chains